panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 When deciding to update DOM, React first renders your component, then compares the result with the previous render.
 If the render results are different, React updates the DOM.

-Current vs previous render results comparison is fast.
+The current vs the previous render results comparison is fast.
 But you can *speed up* the process under some circumstances.

 When a component is wrapped in `React.memo()`, React renders the component and memoizes the result.
 Before the next render, if the new props are the same, React reuses the memoized result *skipping the next rendering*.